guipotje/gps_cloud_alignment/README.md

 Required input:

-A file where each line contains:
+3 files where each line of each respective file contains:

 - list of GPS for each camera (Latitude Longitude Altitude)
 - list of 3D poisition for each camera (X Y Z) in the local frame